Nocksoft/Author-Box-by-Nocksoft/readme.txt

 Your blog will become even more personal and authentic.
 This plugin is available in German and English language.

 == Features ==
-* Adds a simple lightweight Author Box at the end of your posts with a short description about the author
+* Adds a simple lightweight Author Box at the end of your posts and/or pages with a short description about the author
 * Adds support for local avatars for authors so that you dont need to use an Gravatar account
 * Option for displaying a link to an own "About Me Page" in Author Box for post authors
 * Adds shortcode for Author Box so that you can insert a Author Box anywhere you want